- February 7, 2020

-You can use a time clock calculator as you need to make the most out of your time.
+You can use an online time clock calculator as you need to make the most out of your time.

-What Is the Best Free Time Clock App?
+What Is the Best Free Time Clock Calculator App

 If you’re wondering which app for calculating work hours is the best, here are the top 4 that are worth checking out.

 1. TimeCamp — Automatic hours calculator

-TimeCamp is an automatic time tracking software.
+TimeCamp is 100% free automatic time tracking software for unlimited users.
 It combines features of a project management app which makes it a great solution for payroll and attendance management.
 TimeCamp automatically tracks time and creates timesheets and detailed reports with activities performed during work.

 - Automatic time tracking

 - Ability to modify and custom timesheets as well as manually add entries

 - Simple start/stop timer

 - Graphical timesheets in the form of a transparent calendar